 You may also pursue compensation for non-economic damages, such as pain and suffering, emotional distress, mental anguish, and scarring and disfigurement.

 In Tennessee, you have only one year from the date of the bus accident to file a lawsuit.
 If your crash involved a school district or other government entity, you may have even less time to act.
 The sooner you contact us, the sooner we can start building a solid case for you.

 Let Us Help You File a Claim After a Bus Crash in Jefferson City.

-Rather than trying hold a bus company responsible for your accident-related injuries by yourself, let the Law Offices of Ogle, Elrod & Baril, PLLC, help.
+Rather than trying hold a bus company responsible for your accident-related injuries by yourself, let OEB Law, PLLC, help.
 When you contact us today at 865-546-1111, you can schedule a free, no-obligation legal consultation with a bus accident lawyer in Jefferson City.